CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 where $\alpha$ and $\beta$ are separate learning rates.
 The actor-critic model has many advantages over the policy gradient method.
 For one, learning is more stable and faster because the parameters are updated at each time step with TD learning instead of at the end of each episode.
 Another issue with policy gradients is that it takes the average reward over every step in an episode.
 That means it could identify an episode as good even if there were some bad actions because the total reward was extracted.
 With the actor-critic model, each action the actor takes is critiqued individually so it takes less episodes to converge on the optimal policy.

 An extension of these algorithms is *Deep Deterministic Policy Gradients* (DDPG) (CITATION) which extends DPG to work in a continuous space with the actor critic framework with two deep neural networks as actor and critic to learn a deterministic policy.
 One downside of the DPG algorithm is that the agent no longer explores the environment.
 This is because we no longer have a probability distribution of actions the agent can take, instead we have a set action at every state.
-To fix this problem, DDPG adds noise ($N$) at every step, $\mu\acute(s) = \mu_\theta(s) + N $ where N is a normal random value.
+To fix this problem, DDPG adds noise ($N$) at every step, $\mu\acute(s) = \mu_\theta(s) + N$ where $N$ is a normal random value.

 Modern computers can handle the computation of *deep reinforcement learning*, termed deep because of the many layers used in neural networks, much better than Q-learning because of recent techniques in parallelization and GPU matrix multiplication [7].
 Furthermore, the framework of neural networks is highly flexible because of activation functions and can be adapted to advanced RL techniques such as Q-Networks, the policy gradient theorem, and actor-critic models.
 The continuous nature of neural networks also allow us to practice RL with *continuous variable quantum computing* to train large RL algorithms much quicker.